What is kombucha? Kombucha is naturally fermented tea.

 Do you carbonate your kombucha?
 Yes.
 We lightly carbonate our kombucha.
 So don’t shake the bottle unless you want a kombucha shower!

 What are the health benefits of drinking kombucha?
 We do not make any health claims.
 However, what we will say is that kombucha is in the fermented foods family.
 Naturally fermented foods are known for their probiotic properties that may help with digestion and create a more balanced gut microbiome.

 How much should I drink?
 If you are new to kombucha, we suggest you start out slow with 2-4 ounces and see how your body reacts.
 From there, you can increase your consumption.
+For us personally, 8oz is a perfect serving in the morning with our breakfast.
 Just remember… everything in moderation.
 Listen to your body.

 Why is your kombucha more expensive than what I see at the grocery store?
 Yes.
 We went there.
 We are a small family run and operated business.
 Everything we do is by hand by us.
 We do not have the buying power that large commercial brewers have so our cost of goods is higher than the big guys.
 We firmly believe that local food should not be seen as expensive, but rather as valuable. #drinklocal